How can we assess human-agent interactions? Case studies in software agent design: Methods

-In total, for our software agent use case, we create 15 features which we use to train various ML models ranging from logistic regressions to random forests.
+\textbf{Training a prediction model.} Using $\mathcal{D}$, we train various ML models ranging from logistic regressions to random forests.
 We also compare to a baseline of simply providing the full, raw trajectory $X_i$ to an LLM-as-a-judge~\citep{zheng2023judging} without the feature post-processing, using models that can handle particularly long contexts (e.g., \texttt{o3} and \texttt{gemini-2.5-pro}).
-In Appendix~\ref{appdx:modeling}, we provide a full list of features and model parameters.
-Overall, we find that ML models trained on these features significantly outperform state-of-the-art LLMs across all metrics considered (Table~\ref{tab:method_comparison}).
-An additional benefit of training a model with interpretable features is that we can use it to understand what aspects of agent behavior lead to more or less user satisfaction.
-Across models, we find the most important features to be \texttt{user sentiment} based on messages and \texttt{git push} based on agent actions---the importance of task completion features shows that users care not just about interaction with the agent but about task completion.
-However, no feature alone is fully predictive of user rating.
-We also use these features to help explain differences between conditions in our case studies (Section~\ref{sec:results}).
+In Section~\ref{sec:results}, we compare various model performances on our software agent use case.